Holiday home during COVID-19 – Villa Sea Paradise Curaçao is ready for rent!

 That the famous pioneer aviator Charles Lindbergh, first to cross the Atlantic Ocean non-stop, landed in September 28, 1929 on Curacao with a twin-engine Sikorsky?

-That baseball is a national sport and that key players of the mayor league are born or raised in Curacao: Didi Gregorius (short stop for New York Yankees and Philadelphia Phillies), Kenley Jansen (pitcher) for LA Dodgers to name a few?
+That baseball is a national sport and that key players of the mayor league are born or raised in Curacao: Didi Gregorius (former short stop for New York Yankees and Philadelphia Phillies), Kenley Jansen (former pitcher) for LA Dodgers to name a few?

-That the blue liqueur “ Blue Curacao“ used in several mix drinks all over the world was invented by monks on Curaçao?
+That the blue liqueur “ Blue Curacao“ used in several mix drinks and cocktails all over the world was invented by monks on Curaçao?

 More fascinating facts about Curacao!